Pet Behavior Counseling

 We will always try behavior modification first.
 However, there are some cases where medication, used in conjunction with behavior modification, can help to manage a problem.
 Of course, we'll discuss the pros and cons of any treatment with you so you can better choose what's best for your pet.

 If you feel you do not understand your pet's behavior and need help, we are here to assist you.
-Through a behavior consultation, we gather information regarding possible causes and contributing factors of the problematic behavior to make a diagnosis and an individualized behavior modification plan that fits your pet's needs.
+Through a wellness exam and labwork we can rule out possible medical causes and contributing factors of the problematic behavior.
+The veterinarian may also chose to prescribe medication to help combat anxiety.
+Lastly, we can then make a reference to a certified trainer or a veterinary behavioral specialist if necessary.

 Call us at (269) 349-6060 or request an appointment online to discuss your pet's behavior needs.